-1.9 Student Counselling Services
+1.10 Student Counselling Services

-Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which, can be contacted at 9 South Leinster Street, or by telephone on 01 896 1407.
+Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which are located at 9 South Leinster Street just a 15minute walk from The Lir campus.
+For the 2022/23 academic year, one on one appointments will also be available in the main Lir building on Tuesday and Wednesday evenings.
+Appointments may be made by contacting their office via telephone on 01 896 1407 or by emailing student-counselling@tcd.ie.

-Further information about the services available can be found at: www.tcd.ie/Student Counselling
+Further information about the services available can be found at: www.tcd.ie/Student_Counselling

-1.10 Postgraduate Advisory Service
+1.11 Postgraduate Advisory Service